hashicorp/terraform-provider-azuread/docs/resources/application.md

 * `device_only_auth_enabled` - (Optional) Specifies whether this application supports device authentication without a user.
 Defaults to `false`.
 * `display_name` - (Required) The display name for the application.
 * `fallback_public_client_enabled` - (Optional) Specifies whether the application is a public client.
 Appropriate for apps using token grant flows that don't use a redirect URI.
 Defaults to `false`.
+* `features` - (Optional) A `features` block as described below.
+Cannot be used together with the `tags` property.
+Features applied to this application will propagate to, and supplement any features/tags configured for, a linked service principal.
 * `group_membership_claims` - (Optional) Configures the `groups` claim issued in a user or OAuth 2.0 access token that the app expects.
 Possible values are `None`, `SecurityGroup`, `DirectoryRole`, `ApplicationGroup` or `All`.
 * `identifier_uris` - (Optional) A set of user-defined URI(s) that uniquely identify an application within its Azure AD tenant, or within a verified custom domain if the application is multi-tenant.
 * `logo_image` - (Optional) A logo image to upload for the application, as a raw base64-encoded string.
 The image should be in gif, jpeg or png format.
 Note that once an image has been uploaded, it is not possible to remove it without replacing it with another image.